John de Fressingfield

 His career is all the more remarkable since he came from an obscure family of peasant origin, and lacked powerful political connections.
-He had at least one son, but the family seems to have died out within a generation or two.
+He had at least one son, and probably grandchildren, but his descendants seem to have died out within a few generations.

 Background and early career

 He was born at Fressingfield in Suffolk, son of Walter of Fressingfield and Levota, and grandson of Seman of Fesssingfield.
 Seman is said to have been a peasant, and Walter seems to have been a man without landed estates or influential connections, so John's rise in the world was due entirely to his own ability.
 He had dealings over property with Robert de Vere, 5th Earl of Oxford (died 1296), but there is no evidence that Oxford acted as his patron.
-Nothing is known of his education, in particular, whether or not he attended university.
+Nothing is known of his education and in particular whether or not he attended university.